Know the Laws: New York

 * NY Dom Rel Law § 240(1)(a)

 The type of petition that you file and the court in which you file may depend on the specifics of your situation.
 To find out what the process will be like for you, please consult a lawyer in your area.
 If you cannot afford one, you may be able to get help from a legal services organization on our NY Finding a Lawyer page.

 Generally in NY, if the parents are married and are seeking a divorce, one or both of the parents usually files for custody as part of the divorce action.
 Divorce actions must be filed in NY state supreme court and if you cannot afford an attorney, the judge will provide an attorney for you to handle the custody and visitation portion of the divorce action.
 (You could also get an attorney appointed to handle an order of protection if you file for an order of protection during the divorce).*

 For more general information about the New York state courts, please see the NYS Unified Court System Introductory Guide.
-Note: As of November 2012, NY state now has an Address Confidentiality Program ("ACP"), which helps a victim of domestic violence who registers with the program to keep his/her address confidential when filing court petitions.
+Note: New York state has an Address Confidentiality Program ("ACP"), which helps a victim of domestic violence who registers with the program to keep his/her address confidential when filing court petitions.
 All mail is sent to the ACP and the ACP will send it to your actual (confidential) address.
 To register, click here.

 * See NY Judiciary Law § 35(8)

 ** See NY Fam Ct Act § 262(a)(iii) & (v)